-1 GPS route data was not collected for the Mountain Express Route.
-Route 8 operating efficiencies were used to estimate the Mountain Express energy use.
+&lt;sup>1 GPS route data was not collected for the Mountain Express route until after the transition analysis was completed.
+Route 8 operating efficiencies were used to estimate the Mountain Express energy use for the transition analysis and were included in Phase I of the analysis.
+Mountain Express efficiencies provided in Table 1 represent the modeled efficiencies from data collection following the transition analysis.

+Description Nameplate Capacity (kilowatthour [kWh])

+Fast-Charge New Flyer Battery - 35'

+Past-Charge New Flyer Battery - 60'

+Service Energy (kilowatthour [kWh])

-DescriptionNameplate Capacity (kilowatt-hour [kWh])Service Energy (kilowatt-hour [kWh])Fast-Charge New Flyer Battery - 35'213154Fast-Charge New Flyer Battery - 60'320236
+Fast-Charge New Flyer Battery - 60'